CrunchyData/pgbouncer_fdw/README.md

 Whichever database role you will be using in the user mapping below will have to be added to the `stats_users` list in the pgbouncer configuration (pgbouncer.ini).
 And you will also need to add this role to the `auth_users` file (see NOTE below).
 Ensure the role used below is able to connect to the special pgbouncer database and run the SHOW commands before setting up the FDW.

-If installing from source, run make from source directory
+If installing from source, run make from the source directory
 ```
 make install
 ```